 Auburn real estate is some of the most expensive in Kansas, although Auburn house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Auburn is generally considered to be a blue-collar town.
-35.91% of the Auburn workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Auburn is a blue-collar town, with 35.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Auburn is a city of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Auburn who work in healthcare (12.71%), office and administrative support (9.39%), and sales jobs (8.47%).

 Also of interest is that Auburn has more people living here who work in computers and math than 95% of the places in the US.